dentarg/auth0-blog/_posts/2017-07-20-real-world-angular-series-part-8.markdown

 There are a quite a few steps here and we'll be relying on a few [tutorials from DigitalOcean's community](https://www.digitalocean.com/community/tutorials/) to get going.

-{% include tweet_quote.html quote_text="MEAN app deployment checklist: Ubuntu VPS, domain name, SSL certificate." %}
+{% include tweet_quote.html quote_text="MEAN deployment checklist: Ubuntu VPS, domain name, SSL certificate." %}

 Let's begin now!